vicenteicc2008/edk2-baffinlte/README.md

 Then ./scripts/firstrun.sh

-Finally, you can use one of the device scripts in the scripts folder to build your bootimg/thing.

-Then fastboot boot uefi.img from lk2nd.
+Finally, "./scripts/baffinlite.sh" to compile.

+Then make a Image from AIK (Android Image Kitchen) and rename image-new.img to boot.img and make a tar for odin.

+Finally, flash it with Odin.

 # Credits